dlt-hub/dlt-init-openapi/README.md

 - `--url TEXT`: A URL to read the JSON from
 - `--path PATH`: A path to the JSON file
 - `--config PATH`: Path to the config file to use (see below)
+- `--no-interactive`: Skip endpoint selection and render all paths of the OpenAPI spec.
 - `--help`: Show this message and exit.

 ## Config options